SQL Server Maintenance Solution

 Specify the time, in hours, after which the backup files are deleted.
 If no time is specified, then no backup files are deleted.

-DatabaseBackup has a check that no transaction log backups that are newer than the most recent full or differential backup are deleted.
-This is to guarantee that you can always do a point in time restore.
+DatabaseBackup has a check to verify that transaction log backups that are newer than the most recent full or differential backup are not deleted.

 Compress